tinkledoomhammer/some-notes/stackedit/Code/Rust/100 Exercises.md

 :  can safely borrow from the environment
  * takes a closure as an argument that takes a `Scope` object as its single parameter
  	* the object has a `spawn` method that takes a closure
+* will automatically join all of its contained threads before exiting
+* can return a value

 Exercise
 ```rust